Hall of Fame Recognizing the Titans of their Era

 Thomas BEYNON (2012)

-Capable of playing in almost any position thanks to out of the ordinary technical skills, but most predominantly as number 8, “Tom” was a BRFC player for more than 10 seasons.
-A proud Welshman, he has organised countless and memorable Club and private tours to Cardiff, and contributed to the organisation & great atmosphere of many more, not to mention his major part in the design of countless regular season & tour kits.
+Capable of playing at almost any position thanks to his extraordinary technical skill, especially as a number 8, “Tom” was a BRFC player for more than 10 seasons.
+A proud Welshman, he has organised countless memorable tours to Cardiff (club and private), and has contributed to many more.
+He also played a major part in the design of countless regular season & tour kits.

 Julian CROOME (2012)

-“Jules” was captain for two seasons 92-93-94 and played from 1990 to 1995, and then again from 1999 to 2003.
-He was on the Committee most of these years as well but confesses it was only an excuse to get out of the house.
+“Jules” was team captain during the 1992 & 1993 seasons.
+He played from 1990 to 1995, and then again from 1999 to 2003.
+He was on the Committee most of those years and confesses it was only an excuse to get out of the house.

 Jules recalls: “I really enjoyed playing at the club, training at the SAC in the old days and I met a lot of good friends playing in the club and have some great memories.
 I also learned to like welsh people.
 My favorite sporting moments was beating police-92 in the final, and favorite drinking moment was when Derek did a bar dive off the barrel in the frog and rosbif and no one remembered to catch him.”